m-ender/retina/README.md

     Retina -m -e "foo.*" -e "bar"
     Retina -m ./pattern1.rgx ./replacement1.rpl ./pattern2.rgx
     Retina -m ./pattern1.rgx -e "bar" -e "foo*"

+Whenever Retina reads a file, it will try to open the file as either UTF-8 or UTF-32.
+When neither of those is valid, it will open the file as ISO 8859-1 instead.
+This gives a way to use an encoding where each byte is a single character without having to specify the encoding manually.

+### Some notes about single-file programs

+- Since linefeeds separate parts, no part can contain a literal linefeed character.
+However, Retina will replace all pilcrows (`¶`) with linefeeds *after* the file has been split into parts.
+When using ISO 8859-1 encoding, this gives a single-byte way to include linefeeds in the source code.
+In the unlikely event that you actually need pilcrows in your code *and* want to use single-line mode, this substitution can be deactivated with the `-P` flag.
+- Retina expects the file to use Unix-style line endings (a single linefeed character, 0x0A).
+If the file uses Windows-style line endings (`\r\n`, carriage return 0x0D followed by linefeed), the carriage returns will be contained at the ends of the parts.

 ### The Pattern